azoth-lang/azoth.language.reference/src/class-initializers.md

 separation between these parts of the initializer.

 In the not fully initialized section, the self reference may only be used to assign into fields or access fields that have definitely been assigned.
-A reference to self may not be used or otherwise to another function or method.
+A reference to self may not be used or passed to another function or method.
 At the end of this section, if any fields with optional types remain uninitialized, they are implicitly initialized to `none`.